chhylp123/hifiasm/README.md

 ```

 where `NA12878.fq.gz` is the input reads and `-o` specifies the output files.
-In this example, all output files can be found at `NA12878.asm.*`. `-k`, `-t`
+In this example, all output files can be found at `NA12878.asm.*`. `-t` specifies
-and `-r` specify the length of k-mer, the number of CPU threads, and the number
-of correction rounds, respectively.
-Note that at first run, hifiasm will save
+the number of CPU threads.
+Note that at first run, hifiasm will save all overlaps
-all overlaps to disk, which can avoid the time-consuming all-to-all overlap
+to disk, which can avoid the time-consuming all-to-all overlap calculation next time.
-calculation next time.
-For hifiasm, once the overlap information has been
+For hifiasm, once the overlap information has been obtained during the previous run
-obtained during the previous run in advance, it is able to load all overlaps
+in advance, it is able to load all overlaps from disk and then directly do assembly.
-from disk and then directly do assembly.
-If you want to ignore the pre-computed
-overlap information, please specify `-i`.
+If you want to ignore the pre-computed overlap information, please specify `-i`.

 Please note that some old Hifi reads may consist of short adapters.
 To improve
 the assembly quality, adapters should be removed by `-z` as follow: